Paulmicha/common-web-tools/README.md

 So the first step will always be to clone or download / copy / paste the files from this repo to desired location (in relation to your choice for this project instance source files organization described above), then :

 1. Review the `.gitignore` file and adapt it to suit your needs.
-1. Launch *instance init* action (e.g. run `make` or `make instance init`) - this will generate `readonly` global env vars and optional Makefiles.
+1. Launch *instance init* action (e.g. run `make` or `make-init`) - this will generate `readonly` global env vars and optional Makefiles.
 See `cwt/instance/instance.inc.sh` and `cwt/utilities/global.sh` for details.
-1. [optional] launch *host provision* action (e.g. run `make host provision`) - this is not implemented in CWT, but this "entry point" exists to streamline host-level software installation in extensions.
+1. [optional] launch *host provision* action (e.g. run `make-host-provision`) - this is not implemented in CWT, but this "entry point" exists to streamline host-level software installation in extensions.
-1. [optional] launch *instance start* action (e.g. run `make instance start`) - this is meant to run any service required to use or work on current project instance.
+1. [optional] launch *instance start* action (e.g. run `make-instance-start`) - this is meant to run any service required to use or work on current project instance.

 See *Frequent tasks (howtos / FAQ)* below for other tasks and details.